Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Introduction

 While KANs are promising for capturing such physics-informed relationships, their performance must be contextualised against widely adopted black-box models to assess trade-offs in interpretability and accuracy.

 In this study, we present an integrated machine learning framework for predicting the Seebeck coefficient--a key descriptor of thermoelectric performance--across a diverse set of bulk materials.
-To further evaluate the versatility of our approach beyond transport properties, we extend the modelling framework to predict the electronic band gap—an equally important but physically distinct property that governs many aspects of thermoelectric behaviour.
+To further evaluate the versatility of our approach beyond transport properties, we extend the modelling framework to predict the electronic band gap---an equally important but physically distinct property that governs many aspects of thermoelectric behaviour.
 Although not a direct transport coefficient, the band gap is a fundamental electronic property that strongly influences thermoelectric performance by affecting intrinsic carrier concentration, electrical conductivity, and bipolar conduction, particularly at elevated temperatures.\cite{chen2021expand} Its inclusion serves a dual purpose: first, as a complementary screening metric that reflects the quality of the underlying electronic structure; and second, as a benchmark for assessing the flexibility and generalisability of the KAN architecture.
 Unlike the Seebeck coefficient, which is highly sensitive to the curvature and asymmetry of the bands near the Fermi level,\cite{graziosi2022bipolar,qiu2025revealing} the band gap is governed by broader features of the electronic structure.
 Strong performance across both properties demonstrates the model’s robustness in capturing physical trends that span from global electronic characteristics to fine-grained transport behaviour.

-To provide a rigorous benchmark, we also train a multi-layer perceptron (MLP) on the same dataset, enabling direct comparison between the interpretability–accuracy trade-offs of KAN and a conventional deep learning architecture.
+To provide a rigorous benchmark, we also train a multi-layer perceptron (MLP) on the same dataset, enabling direct comparison between the interpretability-accuracy trade-offs of KAN and a conventional deep learning architecture.